edgedb/edgedb/docs/edgeql/ddl/props.rst

     Remove a constraint from this property.
 See :eql:stmt:`DROP CONSTRAINT` for details.

-:eql:synopsis:`DROP default`
+:eql:synopsis:`RESET default`
-    Remove the default value from this property.
+    Remove the default value from this property, or reset it to the value inherited from a supertype, if the property is inherited.

+:eql:synopsis:`RESET readonly`
+    Set property writability to the default value (writable), or, if the property is inherited, to the value inherited from properties in supertypes.

 All the subcommands allowed in the ``CREATE PROPERTY`` block are also valid subcommands for ``ALTER PROPERTY`` block.